Vietnamese food – What Kate and Kris Ate

-Speaking of chips, another popular Vietnamese dish is Bo Bittet – beef steak served on a skillet with chips and fried egg.
+Speaking of chips, another popular Vietnamese dish in Saigon is Bo Bittet – beef steak served on a skillet with chips and fried egg.
 You often get a Vietnamese baguette with it too.
 Beefsteak Nam Son eatery on Nguyen Thi Minh Khai and Nam Ky Khoi Nghia (2 branches) is a great local place to eat this.

 How many countries have some kind of stew for a main dish?
 All these Brits going abroad and saying “I don’t eat foreign food“ when actually, a lot of it is very similar to what you eat at home.

 Bò Kho is basically beef stew.
 It even comes with big chunks of carrot and onion, and some bread to dip in it.
 The Pho place on the corner of Pham Ngu Lao is a good place to eat this.

 While this is a blog about food, we shouldn’t’ really sign off without mentioned bia hoi, probably the cheapest beer in the world.
 Much more common in the north than the south, bia hoi is a fresh draft light beer with quite a low alcohol content.
 You find it for sale by the side of the road all over and it can cost 3,000 dong a glass, which at the time of writing was less than 15c, or 10p.
 Just look for the brightly coloured plastic tables and chairs, like something out of playschool, with a small barrel and pile of glasses.